Flapjack fans may be wondering – can I have pancakes on Whole30?

 Traditional pancakes include flour, milk, butter, sugar, and other ingredients that aren’t allowed on Whole30.

-There are paleo pancake recipes that use almond flour and other compliant ingredients.
+There are paleo pancake recipes that use almond flour, coconut flour, and other compliant ingredients.
 While paleo pancakes are fine for continuing after the 30 day mark, during Whole30, even imitating baked goods and other crave-worthy items is not allowed.

 In Whole30 culture, this is referred to to SWYPO (Sex With Your Pants On).
 You are trying to satisfy your cravings by making a non-compliant food with compliant ingredients.
 The goal of Whole30 is to break those cravings, so weaseling around them isn’t in the spirit of the program.
 Plus, it won’t be nearly as good as the real thing.